Home > Buyers Guide

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-The perfect shoe is the calculus of individual fit and the type of trail you run on.
+The perfect trail running shoe is the calculus of individual fit and the type of trail you run on.
 To collect feedback, we had our team of testers from across the country run in diverse terrain.

-To curate this exhaustive list, our team of dedicated trail runners clocked endless miles in a broad diversity of conditions and landscapes to bring you the streamlined selection of fifteen shoes you see today.
-For our most recent update, we sent gear-tester and contributing writer Matthew Medendorp on two trail-running testing trips, toting a carry-on stuffed with our finalists for head-to-head testing in the deserts of Northern Arizona and the high-alpine ridges of the Eastern Sierras.
+To curate this exhaustive list, our team of dedicated trail runners clocked endless miles in a broad range of conditions and landscapes to bring you the streamlined selection of fifteen shoes you see today.
+For our most recent update, we sent gear-tester and contributing writer Matthew Medendorp on two trail-running testing trips, toting a carry-on stuffed with our finalists for head-to-head testing in the deserts of Northern Arizona and the high-alpine ridges of the Eastern Sierra.

 The Best Trail Running Shoes of 2024